Do Go On - 206 - Dungeons and Dragons

 Once I leave this studio, I forget everything.

-It's a terrible terrible thing.
+It's a terrible, terrible train.

-One of the most fun parts of the game that people
+One of the most fun parts of the game that people who play it kept pointing out in the videos

 That's a big part of the game.